-While anecdotal evidence like Dr. Frost’s suggests a rural experience can aid recruitment efforts, Karen Deveney, M.D., professor of surgery and residency program director, knew that data were needed to build momentum for similar programs across Oregon and the country.
+While anecdotal evidence like Dr. Frost’s suggests a rural experience can aid recruitment efforts, Karen Deveney, M.D., professor of surgery, OHSU School of Medicine, and residency program director, knew that data were needed to build momentum for similar programs across Oregon and the country.
 In a paper published in JAMA Surgery in 2013, Dr. Deveney and colleagues demonstrated that residents who spent a year in Grants Pass were more likely to pursue general surgery practice in a similar setting than were those who did not have a rural experience, making the rural training track a potentially big win for rural communities.

-“Not only does the Coos Bay surgery rotation allow our residents to develop a breadth of surgical and clinical skills that are unique to practicing in a small community, it allows them to experience what it’s really like to practice in a rural setting,” said Patrick Brunett, M.D., FACEP, associate dean for graduate medical education.
+“Not only does the Coos Bay surgery rotation allow our residents to develop a breadth of surgical and clinical skills that are unique to practicing in a small community, it allows them to experience what it’s really like to practice in a rural setting,” said Patrick Brunett, M.D., FACEP, associate dean for graduate medical education in the OHSU School of Medicine.
 “As our residents build relationships with providers and patients, more will be inclined to stay within smaller communities after their training, helping build the rural Oregon physician workforce.”